Employment and Labor Law

 Recent labor and employment programs at UCI Law School have included a two-day conference , “Re-Imagining Labor Law: Building Worker Collectivities After the NLRA,” which drew together legal and other scholars and practicing lawyers who represent labor unions and workers’ centers from across the country to share ideas about legal reform and to develop innovative legal strategies.

 UCI Law School’s full-time faculty includes experts on the wide array of subjects that today’s employment and labor lawyer needs to know.
 They bring years of experience in many types of law practice and as teachers and scholars to the training of UCI students, and they do so in a uniquely hands-on and practice-oriented curriculum.
 In addition, our lecturers bring an array of contemporary real-world experience in fields related to employment law into the classroom.
 The full-time faculty include:

 Clinical Professor of Law: Immigrants’ Rights Clinic, Immigrants in the Workplace, Law and Social Movements

 Professor of Law and Co-Director, Center on Law, Equality and Race: Criminology, Law & Society, Critical Race Theory

 Professor of Law: Forced Migration and Human Trafficking, Immigration Law and Policy, Immigration Enforcement

 Professor of Law: Employment Discrimination Law

-Assistant Professor of law: Immigration Enforcement, Immigration Law & Policy, Immigrants in the Workplace
+Professor of Law: Immigration Enforcement, Immigration Law & Policy, Immigrants in the Workplace

 Chancellor’s Professor of Law: Negotiation